-Ecojustice Canada Society (the "Society") is a not-for profit charitable organization founded for the sole purpose of providing nationwide environmental legal remedies to protect the natural environment of Canada through the promotion and enforcement of the existing laws of Canada.
-The Society was incorporated as a Society under the Society Act (British Columbia) in 1990.
-The Society is registered with Canada Revenue Agency as a charitable organization and as such, is exempt from income taxes.
+Ecojustice Canada Society (the "Society") is a not-for profit charitable organization that uses the law to protect and restore Canada's environment.
+From coast to coast to coast, the Society's groundbreaking lawsuits protect wilderness and wildlife, take aim at dirtry energy projects and keep harmful chemicals out of the air, water and soil Canadians depend on.
+The Society's lawyers represent community groups, non-profits, First Nations, and individual Canadians on the frontlines of the fight for environmental justice.
+The Society was incorporated under the Society Act (British Columbia) in 1990.
+The Society is registered with Canada Revenue Agency as a charitable organization and as such, is exempt from inform taxes.